gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: Binder output file

-If the main program is in a language other than Ada, then you may have more than one entry point into the Ada subsystem.
+If the main program is in a language other than Ada, you may have more than one entry point into the Ada subsystem.
 You must use a special binder option to generate callable routines that initialize and finalize the Ada units (:ref:`Binding_with_Non-Ada_Main_Programs`).
-Calls to the initialization and finalization routines must be inserted in the main program, or some other appropriate point in the code.
-The call to initialize the Ada units must occur before the first Ada subprogram is called, and the call to finalize the Ada units must occur after the last Ada subprogram returns.
-The binder will place the initialization and finalization subprograms into the :file:`b~xxx.adb` file where they can be accessed by your C sources.
-To illustrate, we have the following example:
+You must insert calls to the initialization and finalization routines in the main program or some other appropriate point in the code.
+You must place the call to initialize the Ada units so that it occurs before the first Ada subprogram is called and must place the call to finalize the Ada units so it occurs after the last Ada subprogram returns.
+The binder places the initialization and finalization subprograms into the :file:`b~xxx.adb` file, where they can be accessed by your C sources.
+To illustrate, we have the following
+example:

 .. code-block:: c